|

 Theory:

-It's also possible to create a compound word with the character 論 'theory, discourse'.
+While the Chinese, Taiwanese, and Vietnamese translators all use the full word for 'theory', it's also possible to create a compound word using just the character 論 (-lùn, -ron or luận) 'theory, discourse' to express the meaning 'theory'.
 For instance, Das Kapital by Karl Marx is known in East Asia as 'The Theory of Capital': 資本論 or 资本论 Zī-běn-lùn in Chinese, 資本論 Shihon-ron in Japanese, and Tư bản luận in Vietnamese.
-The Japanese translator uses this method to create the word 魔法論 mahō-ron.
+The Japanese translator uses this method to create the word 魔法論 mahō-ron 'theory of magic'.

 Category: Theory of Magic